Hyunjin-Austin/Blood-Donation-Analysis/README.md

 # Using Machine Learning to Analysis of Blood Donation

 ![Blood_donation_img](https://github.com/Hyunjin-Austin/Blood-Donation-Analysis/blob/b11e44c3af60536b0b2ee32221b31fb819231d94/icons8-blood-donation-78.png)
 * Blood donation is the only method to secure accessibility of blood products for patients in need of transfusion and accessibility is solely dependent on voluntary blood donation.
+Hence, many countries' health authorities and blood centers are striving to have sufficient blood donations to secure a stable blood supply in the country or region.
-* However, the total population in South Korea is currently declining adding challenges to maintaining the blood donation rate
+* However, securing sufficient blood inventory is facing challenges for several reasons.
+In this case study, we aimed to find features that could help high blood donation in South Korea.
 * The objective of this case study is as follows:
   * Analyze the trend of blood donations since 2005
   * Identify which features have an impact on blood donation rate